pushkar85/nodeclipse-1/README.md

 ### Code standard

 1. If you edited or created file, add yourself as @author in JavaDoc or comments
+2. Import <code>CodeStyle_codetemplates.xml</code>; instructions are inside the xml file.
+ 	This will add @author in new files automatically.
+Use <kbd>Ctrl+Alt+J</kbd> to quickly insert in existing files.

 ## Contributors
 LambGao 魔都 https://github.com/Nodeclipse (original creator v0.1.8)